differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

 It can't be coming from `gen_statem:call` itself because why would `gen_statem` know anything about `closed` sockets?
 So I ignored that possibility.

-Also remember I was still looking at the wrong `ssl_connection` code at this point.
+Also remember I was still looking at the wrong code at this point.
 If I'd been paying closer attention at this point, I'd have figured that out sooner.
 I'll pick that thread up later.

-I spent some time digging in the `ssl_connection` source code, looking at how it handled `new_user`, and couldn't figure out exactly what was happening (because, remember, I was digging in the wrong place).
+I spent some time digging in the `ssl_connection` source code, looking at how it handled `new_user`, and couldn't figure out exactly what was happening.
 I got to this piece of code:

 ```erlang
 % ssl_connection.erl